 Listen to disabled people- Sometimes the best way to know what a disabled person needs is to have a conversation with them and actually listen.
 Sometimes it can be difficult to know what a disabled person needs if you aren’t disabled.
 Kids are no exception and still have the right to heard because although they may be young they can still give you some great tips on how you can improve your classroom!
 There is no harm in hearing someone out because the worst-case scenario is they tell you something crazy and you don’t take their advice.

 Don’t put disabled people on the spot- When I volunteered I worked with students that have severe developmental delays.
 When a disabled student is acting out you want to make sure you discipline them just like you would your abled students so they know what they did was not okay.
-When I volunteered and had to discipline a student I found that pulling them to the side and talking with them worked better than yelling at them in front of the whole class.
-Sometimes disabled students will get embarrassed if you put them on the spot like that so they won’t listen.
-Don’t ignore bad behavior because your students will never learn that way but if you are having trouble getting through to a child pulling them to the side might be a life-saver for you!
+When I volunteered and had to discipline students I found that pulling them to the side and talking with them privately worked better than yelling at them in front of the whole class.
+Sometimes disabled students will get embarrassed if you put them on the spot and will continue to act out.
+Don’t ignore bad behavior because your students will never learn that way but if you are having trouble getting through to a student try talking with them in a more private setting it could be what that child needs.

 Disabled students have a really hard time making friends in school and that is mostly because abled people think we are weird and can’t do anything for ourselves.
 There are many challenges when living with a disability but most disabled people can do a lot for themselves.
 Teach your abled students that although there are challenges there is nothing wrong with us.
 Most disabled people can have conversations just like an abled person can and not talking to us because you think we can have a normal conversation is hurtful.
 Talk to disabled people before you may any hurtful accusations because you may learn that we are not much different than you are.
 Teachers, how do you connect with your disabled students?